ahsanhabibmuaz/ahsanhabibmuaz.github.io/README.md

 ## About Me

-I am Ahsan Habib Muaz, also known as MD Habibullah Muyaz, Habibullah Muaz, হাবিবুল্লাহ মুয়াজ, আহসান হাবিব মুয়াজ, احسن حبيب معاذ, AR-9901, and حبيب الله معاذ.
+I am Ahsan Habib Muaz, also known as Habibullah Muaz.
 I have a diverse background in content creation, app modification, graphic design, and web development.
 This portfolio highlights some of my notable projects and accomplishments.

 ## Website Features